JamieOrozco/MechaCar_Statistical_Analysis/README.md

 <img width="299" alt="MechaCar" src="https://user-images.githubusercontent.com/95591222/161445548-e21ba30e-7e0b-4252-8d8b-e0d1fe69b8eb.png">
 <img width="256" alt="Summary " src="https://user-images.githubusercontent.com/95591222/161445577-99d06206-e8fc-4f61-aceb-36c28c26b466.png">

-According to our results, vehicle length and ground clearence have a significant impact on the prototype.
+According to our results, vehicle length and ground clearance have a significant impact on the prototype.
 The linear regression model resulted in p-values of 2.6x10-12 and 5.21x10-8.
 The intercept was also statistically significant, indicating that there are likely other factors, not included in our dataset, that have a strong impact on the MPG.
 This model predicts an accuracy of 71% according to Multiple R-Squared.
-This model has room for improvement but is still predicting a large portion of variablity.
+This model has room for improvement but is still predicting a large portion of variability.

 ## Deliverable 2: Summary Statistics on Suspension Coils

 <img width="178" alt="Total_Summary" src="https://user-images.githubusercontent.com/95591222/161452316-e1a96d4b-e4db-4b1b-a515-47acac18da93.png">
 <img width="268" alt="Lot_Summary" src="https://user-images.githubusercontent.com/95591222/161452318-42e95a68-71e4-400e-a127-3dc3c5f2845b.png">

-An RScript is written to create a total summary dataframe that has the mean, median, variance, and standard deviation for each lot.
-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+An RScript is written to create a total summary data frame that has the mean, median, variance, and standard deviation for each lot.
+The design specifications for the suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Lot 1 and Lot 2 are both within design specifications they have similar mean and median.
-Lot 3 shows the most variance and exceeds the manufacturers specs because it is over 100 poinds per square inch.
+Lot 3 shows the most variance and exceeds the manufacturers specs because it is over 100 pounds per square inch.

 ## Deliverable 3: 3 T-Test on Suspension Coils